usamec/ml2/projects.md

 * Runnable code (provide list of dependencies).
 * 1-2 pages long report, sumarizing the results and methods.

+## Notautoregressive text generation

+Most of the time we are generating text by producing one token after another (and new token probability depends on previous generated tokens).
+But maybe some other method is better (like <https://arxiv.org/pdf/2002.08926.pdf>).
+Goal here is to implement and test some either language translation, generation or speech recognition, which does not generates text one by one.

+## GAN and natural langauge

+Implement some GAN which generates text (choice is up to you).

 ## Conditional computation

 Take a paper about conditional computation (https://arxiv.org/pdf/1701.06538.pdf, https://arxiv.org/pdf/1511.06297.pdf, https://arxiv.org/pdf/1308.3432.pdf, https://arxiv.org/pdf/1611.01144.pdf) and do following things: